indica-mcf/Indica/README.md

 ## License

-Intuitemp is distributed under the [GNU General Public License version 3](LICENSE.md) or, at your option, any later version.
+InDiCA is distributed under the [GNU General Public License version 3](LICENSE.md) or, at your option, any later version.